Turkey flagPolitics & Government Guide · Turkey

 Voting Rights

-Citizens aged 18 and over have full voting rights in national, local, and referenda elections.
+Citizens aged 18 and over have full voting rights in national, local, and presidential elections.

 Recent Developments

-• Opposition CHP won landslide victory in March 2024 local elections, controlling major cities like Istanbul and Ankara
+• Opposition CHP won landslide victory in March 2024 local elections, controlling major cities including Istanbul and Ankara

 Voting Age18